openstack-persian/cephrag/install.md

         chmod +x cephadm

-After `chmod` has been run on cephadm, it can be run from the current directory:
+After `chmod` has been run on cephadm, move it to user binary dir

-    ./cephadm \<arguments...\>
+    mv cephadm /usr/bin

 #### Cephadm Requires Python 3.6 or Later